What Trump’s Win Means for Dividend Stock Investors

 About KGS

-Kodiak Gas Services, Inc. is the contract compression service provider in the United States, serving as a link in the infrastructure that enables the production and transportation of natural gas and oil.
-The Company’s segments include Contract Services and Other Services.
+Kodiak Gas Services, Inc. is a provider and operator of large horsepower contract compression infrastructure in the United States.
+The Company's segments include Contract Services and Other Services.
 The Contract Services segment consists of operating Company-owned and customer-owned compression and gas treating and cooling infrastructure to enable the production, gathering, processing and transportation of natural gas and oil.
-The Other Services segment consists of a broad range of services to support the needs of its customers, including station construction, customer-owned compression maintenance and overhaul, freight and crane charges, parts sales and other ancillary time and material-based offerings.
+The Other Services segment consists of a range of services to support the needs of its customers, including station construction, customer-owned compression maintenance and overhaul, freight and crane charges, parts sales and other ancillary time and material-based offerings.
 It offers its services to oil and gas producers and midstream customers in high-volume gas gathering systems, processing facilities, multi-well gas lift applications and natural gas transmission systems.
+Its compression asset base includes both large and medium and small horsepower units.

 About the author